How To Become An Ecologist

 Ecologist education requirements vary depending on the specific position and employer, but generally, a bachelor’s degree is required.
 The degree program you choose should include courses in biology, chemistry, geology, and other natural sciences.
 It should include classroom instruction and lab experience.
 If you are interested in careers in ecology and conservation, consider a degree in wildlife conservation.

 Undergraduate students work towards earning a bachelor’s degree such as a B.S. in environmental science.
-Unity College offers several different types of undergraduate ecology courses that can be taken as the core requirements for a degree program or as electives.
+Unity Environmental University offers several different types of undergraduate ecology courses that can be taken as the core requirements for a degree program or as electives.
 Online ecology courses include:

 - Biological Diversity, Ecology, and Evolution